-The incredible Amorphophallus
+The extraordinary Amorphophallus titanum

-The flowering of the Amorphophallus titanum (titan arum) at Royal Botanic Garden Edinburgh in 2015 was a first for Scotland.
-It marked the culmination of eight years dedicated cultivation by the Garden's horticulturists.
-Successfully bringing it to the point of flowering has involved replicating the conditions it would experience in its native West Sumatra rain forest.
-It is classified as endangered.
+The spectacular flowering of New Reekie at the Royal Botanic Garden Edinburgh in 2015 was a first for Scotland and marked the culmination of years of expert care by the Garden's horticulturists to successfully replicate the conditions this endangered plant would experience in its native West Sumatra rain forest.